ChilliCream/graphql-workshop/docs/4-schema-design.md

 ## Summary

 We have covered quite a lot in this section.
-We have learned about how mutations should be designed and
+We have learned that GraphQL is designed for efficiency and that many of the schema design principals are designed around this core principle of GraphQL.
+We looked at how Mutations should be structured and that we should aim to design GraphQL schemas, not around a database schema but instead around our business model.
+With GraphQL we have such strong capabilities to express our business model that we should look beyond simple crud.
+Expressively design your schema so that each mutation conveys very clearly what it does.
+Allow your consumers to fetch single entities or multiple entities without forcing them to aliases.